yusufsallam64/Hack-PHS/README.md

 # Word Hunt Web Application
-## by Gabriel Ashkenazi, Matthew Lerman, Shasy Mor, and Yusuf Sallam
+## by Gabriel Ashkenazi, Shay Mor, and Yusuf Sallam

 ## `index.js` is responsible for
 ## `generator.js` is responsible for generator the grid users compete on